KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 # Optimization leaderboard for the NanoGPT-medium speedrun

 The goal of this leaderboard is to collaboratively/competitively find good optimizers for use with the NanoGPT-medium speedrun record.
-Unlike the main speedrun which seeks to minimize wallclock by any means necessary, here we will try to minimize the step count by modifying only the optimizer.
+Unlike the main speedrun which seeks to minimize wallclock, here we will only care about minimizing step count by modifying only the optimizer.

 ## Rules